MrYsLab/telemetrix-uno-r4/docs/issues.md

 ## BLE

-### Server Side Issues
-BLE support for Arduino UNO R4 boards is in a Beta state.
-Currently, it does not support the Servo library.
-An [issue has been generated](https://github.com/arduino-libraries/ArduinoBLE/issues/311) against the ArduinoBLE library.

-Instructions to install the Beta version of ArduinoBLE [may be found here.](https://forum.arduino.cc/t/radio-module-firmware-version-0-2-0-is-now-available/1147361)

 ### Client Side Issues
 BLE is only supported using the [asyncio API](telemetrix_wifi_reference_aio.md).
 The threaded API does not support BLE.